 - Would undermine care for kids, people with disabilities, and older adults, shift costs onto Georgia’s budget and increase uncompensated care through Medicaid cuts; and

-- Would substantially decrease financial assistance for low and middle income families who try to purchase health coverage, making insurance less affordable.
+- Would substantially decrease financial assistance for low and middle income families who try to purchase health coverage, making insurance less affordable, for those who have health questions, it is necessarily that they take a look at GynoGuide information.

 Step 1: Call your Congressman at 1-866-426-2631 to tell him that you oppose the 2017 budget reconciliation bill because it restructures and cuts Medicaid and repeals important parts of the ACA.